 And certainly don’t make these for your New Year’s get together.
 Seriously.
 These should be illegal.

-1 30 ounce package refrigerated chocolate chip cookie dough (that's the big roll)
+- 30 ounces refrigerated chocolate chip cookie dough that’s the big roll

 - Preheat the oven to 350 degrees.
 Spray a 9x13 baking dish with cooking spray.